 In a multicultural and cosmopolitan society such as Singapore and in an increasingly globalized world, being bilingual has its advantages, for practical, social and economic reasons.

-What’s interesting to note is recent studies that has shed some new light on bilingualism – being bilingual makes one smarter.
+What’s interesting to note is recent studies that have shed some new light on bilingualism – being bilingual makes one smarter.
 It not only enhances one’s cognitive skills, it can also help protect one against dementia in the twilight years.
 Having a bilingual experience appears to affect the brain from birth to old age.

 So, the next burning question is – how do parents help their child on their journey to bilingualism?